 Raising startup funding in a recession

 Recently, Focused For Business’ founder Hatty Fawcett, was invited to be part of a panel discussing the topic “Raising in a Recession” at an event in London.
+So naturally this meant talking about raising funding in a recession for start-ups.

 It was very distinguished panel that gathered together some of the best brains in Corporate Finance (Peter Glover from Montreal Park) and Venture Capital (Julia Prada from Atomico and Elis Russo from The Carlyle Group), together with Hatty representing pre-seed and seed funding.